 A lot of the production planning also depends on correct capacity planning.
 You need to be aware of the capacity of your operation.
 How many resources, i.e., both equipment and labor, are required for X amount of products.
 If this is not known, you are trying to aim in complete darkness and expecting to hit a bulls-eye.#4.
 Implement Better Inventory Control

 Inventory control is one of the crucial parts of production planning.
 It is frequently looked at as a minor subset of supply chain management; In short, it is a method to reduce waste in the production process.
-Aside from determining the minimum level of stock, a company can maintain safety against a balloon in customer demand; inventory control looks at the costs associated with maintaining inventory, both of raw materials and finished product.
+Aside from determining the minimum level of stock, a company can maintain safety against a balloon in customer demand; inventory control looks at the costs associated with maintaining inventory, both of raw materials and finished products.
 Inventory control is affected by changes in holding costs, consumer demand, ordering costs, and back-order costs.

 Therefore, running high-quality products off the production line and getting them to customers on time is the goal of any product-based organization.
 Doing this consistently is difficult, especially when uncertainty is added to the mix.
 A dedicated planning process effort can help prevent future production problems and improve margins by increasing operations efficiency.
 At Polestar Solutions, we offer comprehensive services designed to simplify the complex responsibilities organizations are facing in Production.
 We have a team of leading experts capable of providing the best advice and solutions for your business.
 Schedule a demo now!